pharo-project/pharo-website/site/success/ApptiveFleet.md

-title: ApptiveFleet - All the Tools for a Modern Fleet — In One Place
+title: ApptiveFleet - All the Tools for a Modern Fleet in One Place
 layout: blogpost
 publishDate: "2025-07-11"